 Food

-Spicy/acidic food can trigger heartburn.
-Or it could be rich or fatty foods or chocolate.
+Spicy/acidic foods, rich/fatty foods and chocolate can trigger heartburn.
 Simply eating a big meal, or eating too late at night, can also bring it on.

 Smoking